Close Icon

 Adding features like hot tubs or log burners can make your property more appealing, especially during off-peak seasons when guests look for extra comfort and cosiness.

-32% of guests prioritise outdoor space when booking a holiday let.
-Having outdoor seating is a great way to cater to those wanting to dine al fresco in the Welsh sunshine.
+Did you know that 32% of guests prioritise outdoor space when booking a holiday let?
+Having a comfy outdoor seating area is a fantastic way to appeal to those who love dining al fresco while enjoying the Welsh sunshine (when it decides to make an appearance!).

 Our guide on maximising your holiday let income goes into more detail on all the things you can do to ensure you’re getting the most out of your holiday let.